 The Rape Exception

 Many debates about abortion focus on situations in which a rape victim gets pregnant.
+An estimated 2.4% of U.S. women experience pregnancy from rape in their lifetimes.
 While roughly 99% of abortions are performed on embryos and fetuses conceived consensually, abortion in cases of rape involve even more extreme and complex emotional, moral, and legal factors.
 These circumstances warrant their own discussion.

 People both within and outside the pro-life movement are sometimes surprised to learn that pro-lifers are divided on this issue, with over half of people who identify as “pro-life” stating abortion should be legal in cases of rape.
 Many pro-lifers argue that the circumstances surrounding a child’s conception are irrelevant to the moral value of that child, and so abortion should be illegal in these cases as in cases of consensual sex.
 Others argue that the child’s moral worth is not the only relevant factor, and that issues of bodily rights and moral obligations differ in significant ways in cases of rape compared to cases of consensual sex.